 Every year, we also purchase some kind of animal for a family in another country through World Vision.
 This year, we bought a share of a llama in her honor.

-She loved everything and the water bottle came in really handy for packing all of the fluffy bows that I wanted to bring and needed to protect from getting squished.
+She loved everything!
+The water bottle came in really handy for packing all of the fluffy bows that I wanted to bring and needed to protect from getting squished when I packed for a cruise at Christmas.

 It’s always a bit difficult to find the perfect gift for Steve.
 But this year, I had an idea back in June and wrote it down.
 The best part is … I remembered I had written something down five months later!
 On our last cruise, we took a mixology class where we learned the history of the cocktail and had a chance to craft some incredible drinks with professional bartenders.
 Steve loved it and has really enjoyed trying new recipes and honing his cocktail mixing skills.
 So, for Christmas, I got him a few new things for the bar, including a wooden muddler, a Japanese jigger, and a cocktail recipe book we’d used during our mixology class.